seajaysec/cypheroth/README.md

 ### Troubleshooting

-If you are running an oudated version of `cypher-shell` you may receive the following error:
+If you are running an outdated version of `cypher-shell` you may receive the following error:

 ```
 DateTime is not supported as a return type in Bolt protocol version 1.